MuntashirAkon/AppManager/README.md

 - Clear app data or app cache
 - View/change net policy
 - Control battery optimization
+- Freeze/unfreeze apps

 ### Root-only features

 - Block any activities, broadcast receivers, services, or providers of an app with native import/export as well as Watt and Blocker import support
 - View/edit/delete shared preferences of any app
 - Back up/restore apps with data, rules and extras (such as permissions, battery optimization, SSAID, etc.)
 - View system configurations including blacklisted or whitelisted apps, permissions, etc.
-- View/change SSAID
+- View/change SSAID.

 …and many more!
 This single app combines the features of 5 or 6 apps any tech-savvy person needs!

 ### Upcoming features
 - APK editing
-- Code editor
 - Routine operations
 - Finder: Find app components, permissions etc. in all apps
 - Enable/disable app actions such as launch on boot